EDUCBA Logo

 Break loop example 5

-Step 7: And to print the value stored in A, we will use a message box that will fetch its value.
-You can use any form of a sentence as well to make the message box more meaningful which is optional.
-We have used it on as shown below.
+Step 7: To print the value stored in A, we will use a message box to fetch its value.
+You can also use any form of a sentence to make the message box more meaningful, which is optional.
+We have used it as shown below.

 Code: